fcn06/swarm/README.md

         .with_factory_agent_llm_provider_url(LlmProviderUrl::Groq)
         .with_factory_agent_llm_provider_api_key(agent_api_key)
         .with_factory_agent_llm_model_id("openai/gpt-oss-20b".to_string())
+        .with_mcp_runtime_config(mcp_config) // Associate MCP config
         .build().map_err(|e| anyhow::anyhow!("Failed to build FactoryAgentConfig: {}", e))?;

-        //todo: add mcp_config to factory_agent_config

-    agent_factory.launch_agent(&factory_agent_config,AgentType::Specialist,"http://127.0.0.1:8080".to_string()).await?;
+    agent_factory.launch_agent(&factory_agent_config, AgentType::Specialist, "http://127.0.0.1:8080".to_string()).await?;
 ```

-This capability is essential for creating adaptive systems that can scale their workforce based on the tasks at hand.
+This capability is essential for creating adaptive systems that can scale their workforce based on the tasks at hand, ensuring proper integration and communication through the **MCP Runtime**.

 ---